PeggyJV/steward/README.md

 ## Getting Started

+The rebalancer has two modes; the single signer mode(testing mode) and the cosmos voting mode, also known as the chain signer mode.
+The gravity bridge will run the chain signer mode, while the single signer mode can be bootstraped.
+The section gives an overview on how to bootstrap the testing mode.

 ### Testing mode

 1. These instructions assume that the cellar has been deployed to the target ethereum blockchain.

+#### Setup Configuration File
-1. The first step is to setup your configuration file.
+The first step is to setup your configuration file.

 To generate a configuation file template, run the command below in your terminal: